atbolsh/TransformerHomunculus/README.md

 Full August list
 ###########

-GPU server cost research / experimentation (both rental and ready-made) Financial plans
+XFinancial plans
- -- check the stock stuff
+X -- check the stock stuff
 Robot
  -- lawn
- -- small one, defaults
+X -- small one, defaults
- -- small one, hacking for remote control
+X -- small one, hacking for remote control
+X    -- full 'Arduino learning' sidequest
-Examine current code with the design principles book Papers
+Examine current code with the design principles book -- look at the code itself
+ -- look at the way I'm building this / teaching myself skills, based on the 'deliberate practice' book (see email) Experimental Training in Cloud / Online
+ -- check prices
+ -- check performance experimentally
+ -- see any hacks (fp16 for the rewrite?)
+Papers
  -- ** video tokenization first and foremost; other stuff can come later -- browse some things; learn SOTA